Broadcom forecasts upbeat current-quarter sales on 5G ramp up

 As the global rollout of 5G ramps up, strong demand for higher-priced chips used in smartphones will benefit Broadcom, which counts iPhone maker Apple Inc as a major customer in its wireless chip division.

-The company, which also makes chips for data centers and servers, estimates third-quarter revenue to be about $6.75 billion, compared with analysts’ estimates of $6.6 billion, according to Refinitiv IBES data.
+The company, which also makes chips for data centers and servers, estimates third-quarter revenue to be about $6.75 billion, exceeding analysts’ estimates of $6.6 billion, according to Refinitiv IBES data.
 The company’s fiscal third-quarter estimates typically include ramping up production for the launch of Apple’s iPhones in the fall.

 Revenue rose to $6.61 billion in the second quarter ended May 2, from $5.74 billion a year earlier.
 Analysts had expected revenue of $6.51 billion.